mtex-toolbox/mtex-toolbox.github.io/index.md

     <div id="home-introduction" class="col-md-12">
         <div class="panel panel-default">
             <div class="panel-body">
-                MTEX is a free Matlab toolbox for analyzing and modeling crystallographic textures by means of EBSD or pole figure data.
+                <strong>MTEX</strong> is a free Matlab toolbox for analyzing and modeling crystallographic textures by means of EBSD or pole figure data.
 It is developed on a free and opensource basis by an interdisciplinary
                 {% include reference.html link="people" content='<i class="fa fa-group"></i> team' %}
                 of material scientists, geologists and mathematicians.
                 <br>